pandysong/openwrt/build.md

 ### qemu setting

-Since I want to run it on QEMU, select ext4 file system and maltas targeter for qemu.
+Since I want to run it on QEMU, select ext4 file system and maltas target for qemu.

 ## build